 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-It's funny, as time goes by living in the US, it becomes easier for me to forget there were a number of foods I just hadn't come across (at least not with the names here) before I moved.
+It's sometimes easy for me to forget that there are a number of foods I just hadn't come across (at least not with the names here) before I moved to the US.
 For me it's one of the best bits about living somewhere different: discovering and incorporating local ingredients and recipes.

 The same was very much true when I lived in Spain - romesco de peix (Catalan fish stew), paella and various Spanish tapas are now pretty common in our house thanks to my time there.

 While there's a little more work to these since you need to cook the sweet potato ahead of time, these biscuits are still really easy to make.
-You can steam the sweet potato or roast an extra one if you have the oven on already a day or two before.
-You can even cook it in the microwave in just a couple minutes.
+You can steam the sweet potato, cook in the microwave or my preference is to roast them.

-These tarragon sweet potato biscuits are a lovely variation on a Southern classic that are delicious alongside a whole range of foods.
+These sweet potato biscuits are a lovely variation on a Southern classic that are delicious alongside a whole range of foods.
 Or you can eat them on their own as a snack.
-They're easy to make and not bad healthiness-wise compared to many biscuits, so you have every excuse to give them a try.
+They're easy to make, quick to bake and only need a few ingredients, so you have every excuse to give them a try.
 Add them into regular rotation as we have!

 Try these other bready sides: